IoT-Enabled Social Relationships Meet Artificial Social Intelligence: Introduction

-The remainder of this paper is organized as follows: Section \ref{sec.2} argues the necessity of using ASI and the main differences between conventional AI and ASI.
+The remainder of this paper is organized as follows: Section \ref{sec.r1} highlights the existing research and the gaps in existing research on the topic.
+Section \ref{sec.2} argues the necessity of using ASI and the main differences between conventional AI and ASI.
 Section \ref{sec.3} examines the different types of relationships that connects the IoT entities.
 Section \ref{sec.4} discusses some of the challenges that face the IoT networks due to social relationships explosion.
 Section \ref{sec.5} reviews some of the works that proposed social-aware approaches for IoT.
+Section \ref{sec.r2} presents a use case scenario of an ASI application.
 Section \ref{sec.6} presents some of the ASI-enabled IoT applications.
-Finally, Section \ref{sec.7} concludes the paper and points out some of the future research directions.
+Finally, Section \ref{sec.7} concludes the paper.